stefanosgeo/stefanosgeo.github.io/content/snippets/my-first-post.md

 +++
 date = '2025-03-21T22:42:54+01:00'
-title = 'Usefull linux commands'
+title = 'Useful linux commands'
 +++

-These are some usefull commands that I use for everday working with linux
+These are some useful commands that I use for everday working with linux

 ```
  du -hs .[^.]* * | sort -h